Yoctol/bottender/docs/the-basics-chain.md

 title: Chain of Responsibility
 ---

-An advanced way to organize your actions is using the ["Chain of Responsibility"](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) .
-This enables you to prioritize your actions explicitly by the order of the actions.
+An advanced way to organize your actions is using the ["Chain of Responsibility"](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) .This enables you to prioritize your actions explicitly by the order of the actions.

-Considering a customer service bot app with three very different layers: `RuleBased` layer, `MachineLearning` layer and `HumanAgent` layer, generally Speaking, you may want to put the cheapest layer on the top of the chain:
+Considering a customer service bot app with three very different layers: `RuleBased` layer, `MachineLearning` layer and `HumanAgent` layer, generally speaking, you may want to put the cheapest layer on the top of the chain:

 ```js
 const { chain } = require('bottender');